CaptEmulation/nitrogen-website/source/index.md

     <div class="col-md-4">
         <h3>Device Platform</h3>
         <p style="font-size: 120%">
-            Nitrogen provides the real-time messaging, authentication, and authorization for your device so you can focus on building your application.
+            Nitrogen provides the real-time messaging, security, and management for your device so you can focus on building your application.
         </p>
     </div>
     <div class="col-md-4">
         <h3>Open Source</h3>
         <p style="font-size: 120%">
-            End to end open source.
-Built on node.js and runs on any hardware.
+            End to end open source, runs on any hardware, and extensively leverages the web and node.js ecosystems.
 Nitrogen is about getting things to communicate on the internet -- not building a seperate internet for things.
         </p>
     </div>